-(19) Mr Gowans, CAG enquired regarding the length and breadth of the proposed Puget's Lane from the back of footway in North Street to Puget's Cottage.
-This was measured from the submitted plans and it was confirmed that this would be some 8-10 metres in length and 3 metres in width.
-Mr Gowan's reiterated the observations submitted by

-- CAG who supported refusal; 15 North Street formed part of the Grade II microsite and been deemed by English Heritage to have significant historical interest and considered that a link lane could be created at nos 16, 17 or 18 North Street at ground floor level. - (20) Councillor Hyde stated that having visited the site the previous day, she found it hard to understand why no 15 North Street had been listed in view of its poor condition and the fact that internally very little of its original layout remained.
-The scheme had been well thought out and would result in opening up the area and would provide the opportunity for the wider public to see and appreciate Puget's Cottage which was currently totally obscured from public view. - (21) Councillor C Theobald stated that she considered that the Timpson's building, looked odd in the street scene and that it would be good to see Puget's Cottage renovated. - (22) Councillor Kennedy stated that in her view the public benefits accruing from the scheme were significant and far outweighed the loss of the listed building.
+- (20) Mr Gowans, CAG enquired regarding the length and breadth of the proposed Puget's Lane from the back of footway in North Street to Puget's Cottage.
+This was measured from the submitted plans and it was confirmed that this would be some 8 -10 metres in length and 3 metres in width.
+Mr Gowan's reiterated the observations submitted by CAG who supported refusal; 15 North Street formed part of the Grade II microsite and been deemed by English Heritage to have significant historical interest and considered that a link lane could be created at nos 16, 17 or 18 North Street at ground floor level. - (21) Councillor Hyde stated that having visited the site the previous day, she found it hard to understand why no 15 North Street had been listed in view of its poor condition and the fact that internally very little of its original layout remained.
+The scheme had been well thought out and would result in opening up the area and would provide the opportunity for the wider public to see and appreciate Puget's Cottage which was currently totally obscured from public view. - (22) Councillor Kennedy stated that in her view the public benefits accruing from the scheme were significant and far outweighed the loss of the listed building.
 There was no public access to the Timpson's building at no15, it seemed unlikely that it would ever be fully restored indeed, the majority of its original internal features had been removed.
 Its significance as a circa 1700 building in continuous commercial use was not apparent to anyone walking past the building. - (23) Councillor Davey concurred stating that the building had deteriorated for many years prior to being listed.
 In its current condition it contributed little to the street scene.
 However, if it was removed, its surrounds would be opened up and Puget's Cottage which could and would be restored would be accessible.
-In this instance he considered that grounds for an exception had been made and that permission should be given for demolition of this listed building. - Councillor Simson concurred with all that had been said stating that whilst she would not usually support the demolition of a listed building but in this instance this would to maximise the Lanes overall as tourist destination, would open the scheme up and optimise the viability and vibrancy of the area.
+In this instance he considered that grounds for an exception had been made and that permission should be given for demolition of this listed building. - (24) Councillor Simson concurred with all that had been said stating that whilst she would not usually support the demolition of a listed building but in this instance this would to maximise the Lanes overall as tourist destination, would open the scheme up and optimise the viability and vibrancy of the area.
 By providing a heritage trail the history of the area could be emphasised and the importance of Puget's Cottage to be highlighted.
-At the moment Puget's Cottage was land locked and was not visible.
-Councillor Simson considered that it was important for the history of the 15 North Street and its immediate surrounds to be recorded. - (25) Councillor Wells stated that no15 North Street was a mess, was in poor condition and was completely dwarfed by and out of keeping with its neighbours.
+At the moment Puget's Cottage was land locked and was not visible. - (25) Councillor Wells stated that no15 North Street was a mess, was in poor condition and was completely dwarfed by and out of keeping with its neighbours.
 This did not appear likely to change and he considered that its loss needed to be balanced against the benefits which would result.
 Councillor Wells considered that it would be appropriate for the building to be demolished. - (26) Councillor Robins stated that he felt like a lone voice, although these listed buildings were equal it appeared that one was more equal than the other.
 North Street overall was a mess and this was a very old building which stood apart from its neighbours.
 So many old buildings across the city had been lost, there was a danger of losing any character in the street scene by making everything uniform and identical.